openvinotoolkit/security_addon/docs/ovsa_get_started_sgx.md

 	* `face_detection_model.dat`
 	* `face_detection_model.lic`

-Since all these files are availble in the artefacts are available to model User
+Since all these files are available in the artefacts are available to model User

 ### Model User - Load Access Contolled Model to OpenVINO™ Model Server